jospradlin/three_prototyping/README.md

-## Rust/WebAssembly-based Snake Game
+## Rust/WebAssembly-based React-Three-Fiber/Three.JS Prototype

-The following code is a Rust/WebAssembly-based Snake Game used as a learning tool for the new technology.
+The following code is a Rust/WebAssembly-based React-Three-Fiber/Three.JS Prototype used as a learning tool for the new technology.
 This code can be build, containerized, and further "distroless" containerized and deployed to Docker, GCP CloudRun, AWS Lambda, etc.

 ## Pre-Requirements